Barack is an expert pool chemistry guy and experienced online-based pool maintenance assistant via in-depth articles that top search results

-I have tried most of these at one point in time, and none compares to DE filter media when it comes to boosting efficiency of the sand filter when used in the skimmer.
+I have tried most of these at one point in time, and none compares to DE filter media when it comes to boosting the efficiency of the sand filter when used in the skimmer.

-Since most filter sand alternatives cannot filter down to 1–5 microns, DE filter media comes in handy, unless you are going use filter glass that can filter down to 5 microns and is durable with long back-washing cycles.
+Since most filter sand alternatives cannot filter down to 1–5 microns, DE filter media comes in handy, unless you are going to use filter glass that can filter down to 5 microns and is durable with long back-washing cycles.

-Moreover, the other downside of these filter sand alternatives compared to DE filter media is the price factor, as the latter is relatively affordable—though it can only be used in the skimmer to improve efficiency of the sand filters.
+Moreover, the other downside of these filter sand alternatives compared to DE filter media is the price factor, as the latter is relatively affordable—though it can only be used in the skimmer to improve the efficiency of the sand filters.

 Filter glass is one of the most efficient filter sand alternatives used today due to its efficiency over filter sand.
 It can filter down to 5 microns, unlike filter sand, which can only filter down to 30 microns.